prem-acharya/buy_phones_plugin/README.md

 After installation, the plugin will automatically create the necessary database tables.
 You can start adding phone data through the 'Buy Phones' menu in the admin dashboard.

 Use the shortcode `[buy_phones_search]` in your posts or pages to allow visitors to search through the phone database.
+Manage sell requests through the 'Sell Phones' menu.

+## Additional Documentation

+- **Image Handling**: Utilizes WordPress's media uploader for image management.
+See the media script for details (`buy_phones_plugin_media_script.js`).
+- **Sell Phones Management**: Handles form submissions for selling phones, including validation and database operations (`sell_request.php`).